 Livestreaming is hosted on the Registrar of Voters' website where members of the public can select different options for viewing various operations.
-Some of the past processes and views offered via livestreaming have included: risk-limiting audits, canvass processes (examples include signature challenges, 1% manual tally, etc.), and recount processes.
+Some of the past processes and views offered via livestreaming have included: risk-limiting audits, canvass processes, and recount processes.
+Remote live streaming will not display individual workstations, voter information or signatures.

-Members of the public wishing to observe central processes remotely will have the opportunity to do so beginning on February 16, 2021 and applications to observe remotely will be available on February 16, 2021.
-Those interested must apply online at ocvote.com/observe and agree to the following guidelines:
+Members of the public wishing to observe central processes remotely will have the opportunity to do so beginning on October 11, 2022.